When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Oklahoma has unique tax revenue decisions to make due to the heavy involvement of tribal casino groups in the state.

 2018 didn’t bring legal sports betting to the Sooner State but it did see a new bill brought forward in the state legislature.
-That’s a big first step and with so many casino groups standing to profit from a legal sports gambling industry, we expect to see a lot of action on this issue during 2019.
+That’s a big first step and with so many casino groups standing to profit from a legal sports gambling industry.

 With tribal casinos in favor of adding sports betting provisions to existing compacts, a clear route forward is starting to take shape.